taylanozgurertas/Twitter_Clone_Design_Gauloran/README.md

 Thx! <3 Gauloran

-Thx to Veli Bacık https://github.com/VB10 who is teaching me Flutter and many more things in life.
+Thx to Veli Bacık https://github.com/VB10 who is teaching me Flutter and much more things in life.
 I hope I will get better I'm still beginner to be honest.

 ## Looks like this though: